euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

     the *heuristic* (dark blue) and *optimized* (light blue) storage management policies (storage capacity of 10 MJ).
     Stored energy on the bottom panel.
+    :label:`fig-policy-compare`

+We have applied the policy iteration algorithm to the SEAREV power smoothing problem introduced in section :ref:`s-intro-smoothing`.
+The algorithm is initialized with the linear storage control policy (:ref:`eq-feedback-lin`).
+This heuristic choice is then gradually improved by each policy improvement step.

+Algorithm parameters
+^^^^^^^^^^^^^^^^^^^^

+About 5 policy iterations only are needed to converge to an optimal strategy.
+In each policy iteration, there is a policy evaluation step which requires 1000 iterations to converge.
+This latter number is dictated by the time constant of the system (1000 steps :math:`\leftrightarrow` 100 seconds) and 100 seconds is the time it takes for the system to “decorrelate”, that is loose memory of its state (both speed and stored energy).

+We also need to decide how to discretize and bound the state space of the {SEAREV + storage} system:

+-  for the stored energy :math:`E_{sto}`, bounds are the natural limits of the storage: :math:`E_{sto} \in [0, E_{rated}]`.
+A grid of 30 points yields precise enough results.

+-  for the speed :math:`\Omega` and the acceleration :math:`A`, there are no natural bounds so we have chosen to limit the values to :math:`\pm4` *standard deviations*.
+This seems wide enough to include most observations but not too wide to keep a good enough resolution.
+   We use grids of 60 points to keep the grid step small enough.

+This makes a state space grid of
+:math:`30\times 60 \times 60 \approx 110\text{k}` points.
+Although this
+number of points can be handled well by a present desktop computer, this simple grid size computation illustrates the commonly known weakness of Dynamic Programming which is the “Curse of Dimensionality”.
+Indeed, this size grows exponentially with the number of dimensions of the state so that for practical purpose state dimension is limited to 3 or 4.
+This explains the motivation to search a low order model for the power production time series in section :ref:`s-stoch-model`.

+Algorithm execution time
+^^^^^^^^^^^^^^^^^^^^^^^^

+With the aforementioned discretization parameters, policy evaluation takes about 10 s (for the 1000 iterations) while policy improvement takes 20 s (for one single value iteration step).
+This makes 30 s in total for one policy iteration step, which is repeated 5 times.
+Therefore, the optimization converges in about 3 minutes.
+This duration would grow steeply should the grid be refined.

+As a comparison of algorithm efficiency, the use of *value iteration* would takes much longer than *policy iteration*.
+Indeed, it needs 1000 iterations, just like policy evaluation (since it is dictated by the system’s “decorrelation time”) but each iteration involves a costly optimization of the policy so that it takes 20 s.
+This makes altogether 30 minutes of execution time, i.e. 10 times more than policy iteration!

+As possible paths to improve the execution time, we see, at the *code level*, the use of more/different vectorization patterns although vectorized computation is already used a lot.
+Maybe the use of Cython may speed up unavoidable loops but this may not be worth the loss of flexibility and the decrease in coding speed.
+Optimization at the *algorithm level*, just as demonstrated with “policy vs. value iteration”, is also worth investigating further.
+In the end, more use of Robert Kern’s ``line_profiler`` will be needed to decide the next step.

+Output of the computation
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The policy iteration algorithm solves equation (:ref:`eq-dp-avg-equil`) and outputs the minimized cost :math:`J` and two arrays: function :math:`\tilde{J}` (transient cost) and function :math:`\mu` (optimal policy (:ref:`eq-feedback-opt`)), both expressed on the discrete state grid (3d grid).

+We focus on :math:`\mu` which yields the power :math:`P_{grid}` that should be injected to the grid for any state of the system.
+Figure :ref:`fig-P-grid-law` is a Mayavi surface plot which shows :math:`P_{grid}(\Omega, A)` for various levels of :math:`E_{sto}`.
+Observations of the result are in agreement with what can be expected from a reasonable storage control:

+-  the more energy there is in the storage, the more power should be injected to the grid (similar to the heuristic control ).

+-  the speed and acceleration of the SEAREV also modulates the injected power, but to a lesser extent.
+We may view speed and acceleration as approximate measurements of the *mechanical energy* of the SEAREV.
+This energy could be a hidden influential state variable, in parallel with the stored energy.

+-  the injected power is often set between 0.2 and 0.3 MW, that is *close to the average* power production.

+Such observations show that the algorithm has *learned* from the SEAREV behavior to take sharper decisions compared to the heuristic policy it was initialized with.

+Qualitative analysis of the trajectory
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To evaluate the storage control policy, we simulate it’s effect on the sample SEAREV data we have (instead of using the state space model used for the optimization).
+The only adaptation required for this trajectory simulation is to transform the *policy array* (:math:`\mu` known on the state grid only) into a *policy function* (:math:`\mu` evaluable on the whole state space).
+This is achieved using the same n-dimensional interpolation routine used in the algorithm.

+A simulated trajectory is provided on figure :ref:`fig-policy-compare` to compare the effect of the optimized policy with the heuristic linear policy (:ref:`eq-feedback-lin`).
+As previously said, the
+storage capacity is fixed at :math:`E_{rated}=10\text{ MJ}` or about 9 seconds of charge/discharge at the rated power.

+Positive aspect, the optimized policy yields an output power that is generally closer to the average (thin gray line) than the linear policy.
+This better smoothing of the “peaks and valleys” of the production is achieved by a better usage of the available storage capacity.
+Indeed, the linear policy generally under-uses the higher levels of energy.

+As a slight negative aspect, the optimized policy yields a “spiky” output power in the situations of high production (200–220 s).
+In this situation, the output seems worse that the linear policy.
+We connect this underperformance to the linear model (:ref:`eq-ss-ar2`) used to represent the SEAREV dynamics.
+The linearity holds well for small movements but not when the speed is high and the pendulum motion gets very abrupt (acceleration high above 4 standard deviations which contradicts the Gaussian distribution assumption).
+Since the control optimization is based on the linear model, the resulting control law cannot appropriately manage these non-linear situations.
+Only an upgraded model would genuinely solve this problem but we don’t have yet an appropriate low-order non-linear model of the SEAREV.
+One quick workaround to reduce the power peaks is to shave the acceleration measurements (not demonstrated here).

+Quantitative assessment
+^^^^^^^^^^^^^^^^^^^^^^^

+We now numerically check that the optimized policy brings a true enhancement over the linear policy.
+We simulate the storage with the three 1000 s long samples we have and compute the power variability criterion [2]_ for each.

+Figure :ref:`fig-policy-assess` shows the standard deviation for each sample in three situations: without storage (which yields the natural standard deviation of the SEAREV production), with a storage controlled by the linear policy and finally the same storage controlled by the optimized policy.
+Sample ``Em_1.txt`` was used to fit the state space model (:ref:`eq-ss-ar2`) but we don’t think this should introduce a too big bias because of the low model order.

+Beyond the intersample variability, we can see the consistent improvement brought by the optimized law.
+Compared to the linear policy, the standard deviation of the injected power is reduced by about 20 % (27 %, 16 %, 22 % for each sample respectively).
+We can conclude that the variability of the injected power is indeed reduced by using the Dynamic Programming.

 .. figure:: control_benefits.pdf
     :scale: 60%